Is My Site Hacked? How to Check If Your Website Has Been Hacked

 Is your website hacked or not?
 This is the question!
 And the earlier you find out the answer, the better.
-A hacked website can cost your business a lot of money, including through a spoiled reputation and customer loyalty.
+A hacked website can cost your business a lot of money, including a spoiled reputation and customer loyalty.

 That’s why you should invest in cybersecurity, constantly implement security updates of your modules and plugins and take other preventative actions to reduce the risks of a hacker attack.
 However, you should always be on the lookout for sophisticated hackers.
 Find out how to check if your website is hacked so you can detect this as soon as possible and fix your hacked site.

 Signs that your website has been hacked

 Checking tools show that your website is hacked